carte731/SNP_Context/README.md

 ## Summary

-    Corey Carter, St. Paul, MN - 09 January 2018 for Morrell Lab at the University of Minnesota - Twin Cities This bash script is designed to pull contextual sequence flanking a SNP (variants) from a reference genome.
+    Corey Carter, St. Paul, MN - 09 January 2018 for Morrell Lab at the University of Minnesota - Twin Cities This bash script is designed to pull contextual sequence flanking a SNP (variant) from a reference genome.
     The window size for contextual sequence can be user specificed.
     The program checks for the presence of more than one variant within user specified windows.